Floral City Guide: Dallas

 Dallas Arboretum and Botanical Garden

 Spanning 66 acres along the shores of White Rock Lake, one can explore themed gardens, seasonal displays, and events that showcase an incredible variety of flowers throughout the year, as well as historical tours of Debolyer House.
-From February 24 - April 8 2024 the gardens will come alive for the Dallas Blooms festival, featuring 350,000 tulips, 150,000 daffodils and hyacinths and fun photo ops for this year’s theme, “A picture tells a thousand words.”
+From February 21 - April 12 2026 the gardens will come alive for Dallas Blooms, featuring 350,000 tulips, 150,000 daffodils and hyacinths and fun photo ops for this year’s theme, “A picture tells a thousand words.”
 Don’t miss the topiary peacocks.

 Texas Discovery Gardens